 Many of those customers just didn’t know what they were getting into when they booked a Ryanair flight.

-Here, we’ll take a look at the boarding process that Ryanair uses for their flights — so when it comes time for you to fly, you won’t have any surprises when you get to the gate.
+Here, we’ll take a look at the boarding process that Ryanair uses for its flights, so when it comes time for you to fly, you won’t have any surprises when you get to the gate.

 Ryanair Boarding Process